• Raghavendra Nagar, Nacharam, Hyderabad.

 Emerging Therapies Research is ongoing into the role of antibiotics in treating Modic Type 1 changes, particularly when a low-grade bacterial infection is suspected.
 Additionally, regenerative therapies, such as stem cell injections and platelet-rich plasma (PRP) therapy, are being explored as potential treatments for vertebrogenic pain associated with Modic changes.

 Conclusion Vertebrogenic back pain due to Modic changes is a complex condition that requires a comprehensive approach to diagnosis and treatment.
 Understanding the different types of Modic changes and their impact on the spine can help in developing effective treatment strategies, ultimately improving the quality of life for those suffering from chronic back pain.
 As research continues, new therapies may emerge, offering hope for better management of this challenging condition.
+Schedule an appointment with our expert pain physician today.

 Leave a Reply